Lloyd Sealy Library

-The Lloyd George Sealy Library is the campus library at John Jay College of Criminal Justice, City University of New York (CUNY).
+The Lloyd George Sealy Library is the campus library at the John Jay College of Criminal Justice of the City University of New York (CUNY) in Manhattan.
 Located in Haaren Hall, the library specializes in criminal justice-related materials.

 Overview

 The Lloyd Sealy Library serves the students, faculty, and staff of John Jay College of Criminal Justice.
 Other current members of the CUNY community and approved researchers also have access to the Library and its collections.

 Located on the first and second floors of Haaren Hall, the Library houses study space, computer labs, stacks (open circulating collection), reference (open non-circulating collection) and special collections (open and closed non-circulating collection).
 The first floor entrance is flanked by the Reserve Room computer lab and the Niederhoffer Lounge, named for Arthur Niederhoffer, one of the founding faculty members of the college.

 As of 2013, 17 faculty members and 17 staff members and adjunct librarians work at the Library.